portalsolutionsng/web2md/readme.md

 - **content.js:**
   Processes the active webpage by cleaning unwanted elements and converting HTML content into Markdown.
 - **turndown.js:**
-  The full Turndown library used for converting HTML to Markdown (must be downloaded separately).
+  The full Turndown library used for converting HTML to Markdown . https://github.com/mixmark-io/turndown

 ## Usage